Ultradense dark matter haloes accompany primordial black holes: Ultradense haloes and PBHs

+approximately relates the two mass scales, where $\Meq\simeq 3\times 10^{17}$~M$_\odot$ is the horizon mass at matter-radiation equality.
+As we discussed above, the difference between the mass scales arises because PBHs form from (predominantly) radiation while haloes form from matter.
+Equation~(\ref{masses}) can be viewed as a lower limit on the mass scale for ultradense haloes, because larger-scale density variations may also be present that are extreme enough to produce ultradense haloes but not extreme enough to make PBHs.
+This is the case in Fig.~\ref{fig:mass_function}, for example, as 10 to 100~M$_\odot$ PBHs correspond to haloes around the $10^{-6}$~M$_\odot$ scale according to Eq.~(\ref{masses}), and yet ultradense haloes as large as $10^{-2}$~M$_\odot$ are predicted.}

 In Figs. \ref{fig:mass_function} and~\ref{fig:mass_function_b}, we show not only the halo distribution at matter-radiation equality (in black) but also the distribution of collapsed regions at earlier times (colours).
+As we discussed in Section~\ref{sec:collapse}, a collapsed region forms a halo once it becomes locally matter dominated, which occurs at a time of about $a\sim e^2\aeq$, where $e$ is the ellipticity of the region's initial tidal field.
+For typical ellipticity values around $0.1$ to $0.3$, local matter domination occurs around $a\sim 10^{-5}$ within regions that have collapsed by then.
+Since Figs. \ref{fig:mass_function} and~\ref{fig:mass_function_b} show that the distribution of collapsed regions at $a=10^{-5}$ is comparable to that at $a=\aeq$, we conclude that most ultradense haloes have formation times $\af\sim 10^{-5}$.

-A halo's internal density is of order $10^3$ times the density of the universe at its formation time $\af$ \citep{2022arXiv220705082D}, i.e.
+Meanwhile, a halo's internal density is of order $10^3$ times the mean density of the universe at its formation time $\af$ \citep{2023MNRAS.518.3509D}, i.e.

 where $\rhoMo\simeq 33$~M$_\odot$\,kpc$^{-3}$ is again the comoving dark matter density.
-As we discussed in Section~\ref{sec:collapse}, a halo's formation time $\af$ is not necessarily the time $\ac$ at which its precursor mass distribution collapsed, but halo formation can in general occur orders of magnitude earlier than matter-radiation equality.
-Since the coloured curves in Figs. \ref{fig:mass_function} and~\ref{fig:mass_function_b} are selected by $\ac$ and not $\af$, they do not directly inform us of the density of the resulting haloes, but we may note that in both scenarios the distribution of collapsed regions at $a=10^{-5}$ is comparable to that at $a=\aeq$.
-Since collapsed regions can typically form haloes by $a=10^{-5}\simeq \aeq/30$ (see Section~\ref{sec:collapse}), most of the ultradense haloes are expected to have formation times $\af<10^{-5}$, implying internal densities $\rho_\mathrm{halo}\gtrsim 10^{12}$~M$_\odot$\,pc$^{-3}$.
+The formation time $\af\sim 10^{-5}$ for ultradense haloes thus implies that they have internal densities $\rho_\mathrm{halo}\sim 10^{12}$~M$_\odot$\,pc$^{-3}$.
 These ultradense haloes are about $10^{12}$ times denser than the first haloes that would form around redshift 30 in a standard cold dark matter cosmology \citep[e.g.][]{2022arXiv220911237D} and of order $10^{19}$ times denser than the cosmological mean today.